-Because every mother’s journey matters…
+Because every parent’s journey matters…

-- Decreasing unnecessary labor interventions, and subsequently reduce health care spend
+2. Decrease unnecessary labor interventions, and subsequently reduce health care spend

 Over the past decade, multiple large scale studies, such as from the National Library of Medicine, WHO, Cochrane, ‘Birth: Issues in Perinatal care’ to cite a few, have proven that birth doulas are one of the most effective tools to accomplish all of the above objectives.
-Subsequently, to realize our vision, Alimus’ goal is to provide access to highly qualified and reliable birth doulas to all women, by
+Subsequently, to realize our vision, Alimus’ goal is to provide access to highly qualified and reliable birth doulas to families, by

-- Ensuring all our doulas meet Alimus’ high quality standards, reducing uncertainty, varying standards and complexity that exists in the market today
+1. Ensuring all our doulas meet Alimus’ high quality standards, reducing uncertainty, varying standards and complexity that exists in the market today

 2. Leveraging Alimus’ matching platform and expertise to find the right doula for each family

 3. Ensuring wide access to doula support is available, working with employers and health plans when possible to reduce costs to parents

 Kirsten Kessler has more than 20 years of business, leadership, and operational experience, including working for The Boston Consulting Group and Teach for America.
 When becoming a mother 2012, she saw the need to provide better maternal care to women, lower maternal and infant death rates, and reduce healthcare costs.